ICArmenian-Mycologists/ICArmenian-Mycologists.github.io-v1/_members/Arik_Joukhajian.md

 I am beginning my graduate studies at UC Riverside after completing a Bachelors in Microbiology at UCLA.

 My broad interests in the life sciences led me to analyzing deep sea microbes, performing virus screening panels for transplant donors, and studying bacterial and fungal interactions around roots.
 A general appreciation of nature drew my attention to the often overlooked kingdom fungi, and I am working on studying the effects of fire on fungal community dynamics in desert environments in the Glassman lab at UC Riverside.

+In my free time, I like to hike around Los Angeles and occasionally look for mushrooms.